 Most rashes caused by viruses do not harm a child and go away over time without any treatment.
 However, some childhood rashes have serious or even life-threatening causes.
 Parents should be familiar with these rashes.
 Many rashes can look the same, making it difficult to know the exact diagnosis.
 See a doctor immediately for any concerns.

 What Are the Signs, Symptoms, and Treatments of the Various Types of Bacterial Rashes?

 Many childhood diseases have viral or bacterial causes and include a rash of some type.
 As additional vaccines become available, these diseases become less of a threat to a child's long-term health.
 A rash of any kind should be taken seriously, however, and may require a trip to the doctor's office for evaluation.
 Examples of viral or bacterial rashes include several common childhood illnesses.

-Impetigo is a superficial skin infection caused by streptococcal or staphylococcal bacteria.
+Impetigo is a superficial skin infection caused by Streptococcus or Staphylococcus bacteria.
 It is often found around the nose and mouth but can occur anywhere.
 The rash is more common in the warmer months.
 It can also occur as a secondary infection in skin that has been damaged, such as with insect bites, poison ivy, eczema, or abrasions.

 Scarlet Fever (Scarlatina)

 Scarlet fever is simply a strep throat or other strep infection with a characteristic rash.
 The infection is caused by the bacteria group A Streptococcus pyogenes.
 Strep throat is most commonly seen in school-aged children in the winter and early spring, but it can occur in individuals of any age and in any season.
 It is very contagious, and the risk of transmission can be decreased with good hand washing.
 Strep infection may also occur around the anus or in the vaginal region.